There is not much publicity and promotion on the Meepo – a sub $300, super affordable electric skateboard with 5-star riding experience.

 when we said Meepo is a good quality board, we didn’t mean that it has a refined look.

-The board has is put together using components that are widely available in the Chinese electric skateboard market.
+The board is put together using components that are widely available in the Chinese electric skateboard market.

 The external designs are shared by many other Chinese electric skateboards that can be found all over Aliexpress.